skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 capable of using weapons.
 All we have left are the sick, the old, and the children."

-Eomer asks where the parents are.
+Eomier asks where the parents are.
 Polan explains that the mothers are here in town, but the fathers were taken south weeks ago.

-Eomer gets up and calls the other party members into town.
+Eomier gets up and calls the other party members into town.
 It's obvious the enemy soldiers left this town to its fate ages ago and aren't likely to come back any time soon.

 He explains the situation as the evening closes in.
 By the time he's finished the tale, it's dark out.

-Thordek and Eomer want to go right now and look for the kids.
+Thordek and Eomier want to go right now and look for the kids.

 Skeeve is not so sure, "Look, we don't even know if the children are still alive."